Frequently Asked Questions

 Still have questions about what it means to become a Watsonville Rotarian?
 We have found that many of the questions below are often on the minds of prospective members.
 Should you have any additional questions, please feel free to contact our membership chairperson.

-Our club meetings are held at the Elks’ Club at the corner of East Lake Avenue and Martinelli Street in Watsonville California every Wednesday from 12:00 and ends at 1:30 sharp, with some exceptions around key holidays, and our annual fundraising events and when we have special “off-site” meetings.
+Our club meetings are held at the Elks’ Club at the corner of East Lake Avenue and Martinelli Street in Watsonville California every Wednesday from 12:30 to 1:30 sharp, with some exceptions around key holidays and our annual fundraising events.
+Occasionally, we have special “off-site” meetings.
 Most members arrive by 12:15 to go through the luncheon buffet.

 Watsonville Rotary service is centered around two expectations of all of its members: the giving of service time and financial resources.
 Attendance at weekly meetings is highly valued as an indication of your commitment to Rotary service.
 That said, Watsonville Rotarians lead busy lives, with many family, professional and community commitments.
 We recognize that these commitments will rightfully come first in a Rotarian’s life so the ‘making up’ of missed Club meetings is flexible.